UPM partners with NGOs and green think-tanks to drive sustainable low carbon fuelsPress Release 12.10.2016 13:30 EET

 (UPM, Helsinki, 12 October 2016 at 12:30 EET) - ENGOs, think-tanks and the advanced biofuel industry have been collaborating on defining policy boundaries for European fuels policy that recognises the need to safeguard sustainability while stimulating investments into a truly sustainable advanced biofuels industry.

-Following the Paris Agreement, it becomes increasingly urgent to tackle emissions from the transport sector, which will imminently become the EU’s largest source of CO2 emissions.
+Following the Paris Agreement, it becomes increasingly urgent to tackle emission from the transport sector, which will imminently become the EU's largest source of CO2 emissions.

 Discussion among the platform - named Biofrontiers - were very timely, as the European Commission is preparing policy goals for renewable energy up to 2030.
 The project was managed by the International Council on Clean Transportation (ICCT) and supported by the European Climate Foundation (ECF), and this week launched its final report.
 The work demonstrates that sustainable advanced biofuels can be an attractive opportunity to quickly reduce CO2 emissions in transport.